ottawa-python/code-of-conduct/report-handling-procedure.md

 :point_left: [Come back to index](README.md)

-# Chicago Python User Group(ChiPy) Code of Conduct
+# Ottawa Python Authors Group(OPAG) Code of Conduct

 ## Report handling procedure

-This document aims to present the way ChiPy handles received reports.
+This document aims to present the way OPAG handles received reports.
 This is not a complete guide, but a set of guidelines and best practices that advise the way we provide support to the community.
 Each issue is different and requires individual consideration on a case-to-case basis.

 ### How we receive reports

-All reports sent to the [chipy.conduct@gmail.com](mailto:chipy.conduct@gmail.com) email address are automatically forwarded to the on-call receivers of complaints.
+All reports sent to the [opag.conduct@gmail.com](mailto:opag.conduct@gmail.com) email address are automatically forwarded to the on-call receivers of complaints.

-It is possible for a member to receive a report individually via email, Slack or in-person.
+It is possible for a member to receive a report individually via email, gitter or in-person.
 The member will be responsible for compiling an incident report and emailing the report to the central email account where possible (i.e. there is no conflict of interest).